hiroshi-teramoto/local_cohomology_mixed/example_codimension_transverse_fold.md

-Let us explain how to use the library by taking example_codimension_transverse_fold.exe (See 3.1.1 Example (transverse fold) in the paper) as an example.
+Let us explain how to use the library by taking example_codimension_transverse_fold.exe (See 3.1.1 Example (transverse fold) in TN2023) as an example.

 In this example, the definition of the base ring is as follows: